IoT is vast and has many security related issues – how do we go about addressing them?

 Working Group 1: Self-Certification Scheme

 The objective of this working group is to determine comprehensive requirements for a low-cost, accessible and readily actionable system of self-certification in order to improve the quality and pervasiveness of security in IoT products.
+This working groups produces and maintains the IoT Security Compliance Framework

 - Board champion: David Rogers, Copper Horse Solutions